sourcegraph/handbook/content/talent/hiring/index.md

 Choosing to join a company is a significant commitment.
 We want people to have an accurate view of Sourcegraph's financial and business position before they join.
 (Every Sourcegraph team member after they join has regular access to this information on our Google Drive, and they can ask the CEO directly if they have any other questions.)

-> Hiring managers: If you're asked a question like this and you aren't 100% confident about the answer, please pass the question to the CEO or VP Business.
+> Hiring managers: If you're asked a question like this and you aren't 100% confident about the answer, please pass the question to the VP Talent and VP Operations.

 1. What is the company's latest valuation?
 (We share this when we give you the offer.)
 1. What percentage of the company does my option grant represent?
 (We share this when we give you the offer.)